Zainabtayyaba/Learn_jQuery/README.md

 Learn_jQuery
 ============

-I think learning of anything mainly consists of two parts (e.g. jQuery)
+I think learning of anything mainly consists of two parts (e.g. learning jQuery)

-1- Learning jQuery Systanx and features
+1- Learning of Syntax and features
 2- Using the learning in practical scenarios

 The prupose of this project is to show the use of jQuery in some real time scenarios.